jatinsumai1104/SERVER-ECHOER/README.md

 # CLI-chat-interface
 A small internet chat interface on java for handling multiple client requests.

+RSA Encryption algorithm used for maintaining security between clients.
+User can send commands to server which can be executed and server responds with ACK or NO-ACK in case of failure.
+Technologies: Networking, Multithreading, Socket Programming ,Java

 #### Steps To Run The Project on Linux:

 ```sh